 There are many reasons why you may want to exhibit.
 From the launch of a new product or service, hosting clients, advance prospects down the sales pipeline through the exhibition experience or gain more sales.
 Your objective should become the basis of everything you do – when planning your exhibition, while attending it and even post-show.

 2. Plan and prioritise integrated activities to engage, educate and entertain

 An exhibition brief is a way to plan and prioritise all elements and activities involved in your campaign.
 It enables you to integrate activities such as hospitality, competitions, demonstrations and digital engagement with great stand design and the advertising and PR campaign surrounding your attendance at the show – all to meet your core objective.

 It also gives a well-rounded picture to those who are designing your stand for what they need to achieve.

 3. Keep your campaign messages simple and on point

-It’s easy for exhibitors to stumble into ‘the default approach’ – creating a stand that tries to say everything and lacks focus on a core theme.
+It’s easy for exhibitors to stumble into ‘the default approach’ – creating an exhibition stand that tries to say everything and lacks focus on a core theme.

 While a great brief co-ordinates all the working parts of your exhibiting programme, it also helps you to focus on core elements and clarify which message you want to tell to who.
 A few simple messages are far more powerful than a hundred.

 4. Understand who your event audience is and what messages you have that will solve their problems

 Understanding the exhibition’s audience and comparing this to your own customer profile should help you establish who you will target to meet your objectives.